-The consumption of heroin, also diacetylmorphine or diamorphin, is most common in Germany.
-It is a white to brown powder, which is produced semi synthetic with acetic acid and morphine.
+The consumption of heroin, also diacetylmorphine or diamorphine, is most common in Germany.
+It is a white to brown powder, which is produced semi-synthetic with acetic acid and morphine.
 It is often smoked in the beginning.
-It’s heating on a spoon or an aluminum sheet and the inhaling of the steam is called “chasing the dragon”, because oily ingredients of the heroin shimmer purple to gold.
+It’s heating on a spoon or an aluminum sheet and the inhaling of the steam is called “chasing the dragon” because of oily ingredients of the heroin shimmer purple to gold.
 However, the most common way of usage is the intravenous application, because like this the kick sets in after about 10 to 20 seconds and none of the expensive heroin is wasted.

 Effect of opioids

 Heroine is very lipophilic and therefore enriches in the central nervous system fast.
 It is metabolized to 6-monoacetlymprphine there.
 This and another inactive metabolite are being hydrolyzed to morphine within 10 to 30 minutes.
 The opioid-induced euphoria sets in at that moment.
 The metabolite 6-monoacteylmorphine attaches to the μ-opioid receptor stronger than morphine itself, which causes the intense effect of intoxication.
 Other effects caused by the opioid receptors are the feeling of happiness and warmth, somnolence, affective lability and behavioral changes.
 Physical symptoms involve bradycardia, loss of appetite, spastic obstipation, tremor and dry pale skin.